Eelgrass beds and artificial reefs

 In Skåne’s parts of the Kattegat, large parts of the deep seabed consist of soft sediments.
 Since bottom trawling was banned in parts of the southern Kattegat in 2009, the bottom fauna has recovered, which has led to increased biodiversity.
 This has benefited species such as sea pens (coral animals) and crayfish.
 The area also contains important spawning grounds for cod in the Kattegat.
 Along the coast, there are hard bottoms with reefs covered in macroalgae, mussel beds and sandbanks, both with and without vegetation.
 The varied bottom structure and vegetation contribute to a high species richness.

-The project focuses on restoring eelgrass meadows in a bay within the Natura 2000 site Hallands Väderö, where stocks have declined sharply.
-One likely cause of the decline is poor water conditions in the past, although these have improved in recent years.
-However, the eelgrass has not recovered naturally, most likely due to the impact of anchors, even though anchoring is prohibited in the area.
-By planting eelgrass, we can speed up the recovery and restore the ecosystem.
+The project focuses on restoring eelgrass beds in the Southern Kattegat, where stocks have declined sharply and in some places disappeared.
+One likely cause of the decline is poor water conditions in the past, although these have improved slightly in recent years.
+However, eelgrass has not recovered naturally, probably due to the impact of eutrophication, anchoring damage and other impacts on bottom structure.
+By planting eelgrass, we can speed up its recovery and restore the ecosystem.

-Another important measure is the restoration of marine reefs.
-Restored stone reefs help to bring back a type of bottom environment dominated by stones.
-Due to historical rock fishing, i.e. the removal of rocks, on the west coast of Skåne, such areas have disappeared or been reduced.
+Another important measure is the restoration of marine Stone reefs.
+Stone reefs help to bring back a type of seabed environment dominated by rocks.
+Due to historical stone fishing, i.e. the removal of stones, on the west coast of Skåne, such areas have disappeared or been reduced.

 Expected impacts